-- Hostel Prices: Hostels are widespread and you can expect to pay more upwards of $20 USD for a dormitory room.
+- Hostel Prices: Hostels are widespread, and you can expect to pay more upwards of $20 USD for a dormitory room.
 Private rooms with a shared bath are generally double the price of dorm rooms.
 More: Tips for finding Cheap accommodation.

-- Budget Hotel Prices: Hotels start at $50 USD per night for a double room.
+- Budget Hotel Prices: Hotels start at $60 USD per night for a double room.

 Top Things to Do

 - Falkland Islands War Memorial - Under the military dictator Leopoldo Galtieri, Argentina declared war on Great Britain in 1982.
-The museum contains a monument inscribed with the names of all the Argentine’s killed in the 4 months of conflict over the Falkland Islands or ‘Islas Malvinas’ as they’re known in Argentina.
+The museum contains a monument inscribed with the names of all the Argentine’s killed in the 4 months of conflict over the Falkland Islands, or ‘Islas Malvinas’ as they’re known in Argentina.

-- Museo Nacional de Bellas Artes – This fine art museum is host to many significant works, from European masters, dating back to pre-Renaissance days.
-Additionally, there is an expansive collection of 19th and 20th century Argentine paintings and sculptures.
-This is considered to be one of the major museum attractions in Argentina.
+- Museo Nacional de Bellas Artes – This fine art museum is host to many significant works, from European masters to pre-Renaissance days.
+Additionally, there is an expansive collection of 19th and 20th century Argentinian paintings and sculptures that make up one of the most impressive collections in the country.

 Budget Tips for Buenos Aires

-- Discounts on Attractions – Most museums and attractions offer either discounts or free entrance to students, teachers and seniors.
+- Discounts on Attractions – Most museums and attractions offer either discounts or free entrance to students, teachers, and seniors.

 Destination Guides for Argentina